Types of Physical Therapy Treatments

 Physical therapists treat a broad spectrum of ailments and movement disorders.
 From bursitis and back pain to osteoarthritis and overuse injuries, the list goes on and on.
-It's hardly surprising that in order to best support their clients' diverse treatment needs, physical therapists call on an extensive list of techniques.
+It’s hardly surprising that to best support their clients’ diverse treatment needs, physical therapists call on an extensive list of techniques.

 Let's count down a few of the most common methods used by physical therapists to promote proper mechanics and movement of the human body while helping their clients stay healthy and strong.